 AJ Hackett Bungy New Zealand is an iconic New Zealand tourism brand.
-From the early beginning with the first commercial Bungy Jump operation in 1988, AJ Hackett Bungy New Zealand today owns and operates a diverse range of tourism products around New Zealand.
+From the early beginning with the first commercial Bungy Jump operation in 1988, AJ Hackett Bungy New Zealand today owns and operates a diverse range of tourism products in Queenstown and Auckland.

 AJ Hackett Bungy New Zealand prides itself on being a world leader in challenge and adventure, to maintain this position we will continue to exceed others expectations.